-The candidate may not have skills in all areas of diverse needs for the facility, but will have the ability to identify and work with others, whether contractors or staff or volunteers, to ensure these needs are met.
+The candidate may not have skills in all areas of diverse needs for managing the facility, but will have the ability to manage and work with others, whether contractors or staff or volunteers, to ensure these needs are met.

-This is a full-time position with pay ranging $19.00 to $28.00 per hour (depending on qualifications) and a comprehensive benefits package.
+This is a full-time position with a competitive salary dependent on qualifications, and a comprehensive benefits package.
 If you are interested in joining our team in this cutting edge role, please send your resume and cover letter to Human Resources Manager Jaye Hughes, email@example.com.
 Elizabeth River Project is an equal opportunity employer.